snowplow/snowplowanalytics.com/_posts/2019-01-09-a-new-recovery-process-for-real-time-pipelines/index.md

 <h2 id="gcp">4.
 Snowplow Event Recovery on GCP</h2>

+For GCP users, leveraging the data outputted by [the Snowplow Google Cloud Storage Loader][sgcsl], recovery will take the shape of a Beam job runnable on Dataflow.
+It will read bad rows from a GCS location specified through a pattern, run the recovery on this data, and store the the recovered payloads in a PubSub topic (ideally your PubSub topic containing the raw payloads so that fixed payloads can be directly picked up by the enrichment process).

+You can run the job using the zip archive, which can be downloaded from Bintray [here][bintray-archive]:

+{% highlight bash %}
+./bin/snowplow-event-recovery-beam \
+  --runner=DataFlowRunner \
+  --project=project-id \
+  --zone=europe-west2-a \
+  --gcpTempLocation=gs://location/ \
+  --inputDirectory=gs://bad-rows-location/\* \
+  --outputTopic=projects/project/topics/topic \
+  --config=base64-encoded-configuration
+{% endhighlight %}

+Or using a Docker container:

+{% highlight %}
+docker run \
+  -v $PWD/config:/snowplow/config \ # if running outside GCP
+  -e GOOGLE_APPLICATION_CREDENTIALS=/snowplow/config/credentials.json \ # if running outside GCP
+  snowplow-docker-registry.bintray.io/snowplow/snowplow-event-recovery:0.1.0 \
+  --runner=DataFlowRunner \
+  --project=project-id \
+  --zone=europe-west2-a \
+  --gcpTempLocation=gs://location/ \
+  --inputDirectory=gs://bad-rows-location/\* \
+  --outputTopic=projects/project/topics/topic \
+  --config=base64-encoded-configuration
+{% endhighlight %}

+Note that, here too, the configuration discussed above will need to be base64-encoded.

 <h2 id="roadmap">5.
 Roadmap</h2>

 Continuing our data quality journey, we will next work towards